benjaminross6/hailstone/README.md

 3. If you repeat this, it will eventually get to 1.

 Some interesting problems occur in in the Collatz conjecture:
-How big can a number get before it eventually goes to 1?
+- How big can a number get before it eventually goes to 1?
-What numbers have the most steps?
+- What numbers have the most steps?
-Is it possible to start at one, and find the integer with the most steps?
+- Is it possible to start at 1, and find the int with the most steps?